LazyWolves/ElasticPyProxy/docs/source/index.rst

   - HaproxyReloader : This is used to reload HAProxy wither via systemd or via binary.

-AWS ASG Backend fetcher
+Backend fetcher
 **************************

-  The **aws asg backend fectcher** or the awsfetcher in short, fetches the available servers in the concerned asg using the boto3 python libaray.
+  The awsfetcher and the consulfetcher, fetches the available servers in the concerned asg or service respectively.

-  It uses the boto3 asg client to get the instance IDs of the available instances in the desired asg and then uses boto3 ec2 client to get the public/private IPs of the available instances.
+  For AWS ASG, boto3 library is used and for Consul, the Consul catalog API is used.

 Updating HAProxy via config
 *******************************